 There have been changes to the perinatal and paediatric pathology service in Northern Ireland, with post-mortem examinations now being carried out on an interim basis at Alder Hey Children’s NHS Foundation Trust in Liverpool.

 The service was previously provided on a regional basis by the Belfast Health and Social Care Trust.
 However, following the resignation of the sole paediatric pathologist at Belfast Trust, significant efforts were made to retain a service within Northern Ireland – including repeated recruitment drives both nationally and internationally.

-The HSCB has approached every NHS provider of paediatric pathology services across the UK, as well as those in the Republic of Ireland (RoI), however, regrettably, no organisation was found that could provide continuity through an in-reach service to Northern Ireland for the provision of hospital perinatal and paediatric post-mortems.
+The HSCB also approached every NHS provider of paediatric pathology services across the UK, as well as those in the Republic of Ireland (RoI) however, regrettably, no organisation could provide continuity through an in-reach service to Northern Ireland for the provision of hospital perinatal and paediatric post-mortems.

-Therefore, to ensure families still can access a service from 2019, interim arrangements have been put in place to provide paediatric pathology services from Alder Hey Children’s NHS Foundation Trust in Liverpool from 3rd January 2019.
+To ensure that families could still access a service, interim arrangements were put in place to provide paediatric pathology services at Alder Hey in Liverpool.

 The primary purpose of a hospital perinatal and paediatric pathology service is to conduct post-mortem examinations.
 The great majority of paediatric post-mortems in Northern Ireland are babies who are stillborn, as well as late miscarriages and babies who survive only a short time after birth It also includes, much more rarely, hospital post-mortem examinations of older babies and children.